ZZP12/CS7280_Network_Science/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks.md

 ## The Maximum Degree in a Power-law Network

-Let us now derive an expression for the maximum degree we can expect to see in a power-law network with  nodes, and to compare that with the corresponding maximum degree we can expect to get from a network in which the degree distribution decays exponentially fast with the degree .
-Recall that the Poisson distribution of  networks decays even faster than exponential distribution.
+Let us now derive an expression for the maximum degree we can expect to see in a power-law network with  nodes, and to compare that with the corresponding maximum degree we can expect to get from a network in which the degree distribution decays exponentially fast with the degree . _Recall that the Poisson distribution of  networks decays even faster than exponential distribution_.
 ![M2L04_Fig09](imgs/M2L04_Fig09.png)
+$$k_{max} = k_{min} + \overline{k}\cdot ln(n)$$
-This means that the maximum degree increases very slowly (logarithmically) with the network size n, when the degree distribution decays exponentially fast with k.
+This means that the <u>maximum degree increases very slowly (logarithmically) with the network size n, when the degree distribution decays exponentially fast with k</u>.

 Let us now repeat these derivations but for a power-law network with the same minimum degree k_min and an exponent α.